zenml-io/zenml/docs/book/advanced-guide/getting-started-on-aws.md

 - Follow [this guide](https://docs.aws.amazon.com/eks/latest/userguide/service_IAM_role.html#create-service-role) to create an Amazon EKS cluster role.
 - Go to the [IAM website](https://console.aws.amazon.com/iam), select `Roles` and edit the role you just created.
 - Click on `Add permissions` and select `Attach policies`.
-- Attach the `SecretsManagerReadWrite`, `AmazonEKSClusterPolicy` and `AmazonS3FullAccess` policies to the role.
+- Attach the `SecretsManagerReadWrite`, and `AmazonS3FullAccess` policies to the role.
 - Go to the [EKS website](https://console.aws.amazon.com/eks).
 - Make sure the correct region is selected on the top right.
 - Click on `Add cluster` and select `Create`.